Hipjea/moodle-block_studentstracker/README.md

 This plugin adds a new block type for Moodle.
 Its aim is to give the teachers and staff a simple tool to view how many students didn't visit a course for a long time and so, try to reduce student's leaving.

-Users with the role "student" won't see it, but users with higher roles will.

 <img src="screenshot.png">

+##Features

 The block is customizable :
 <ul>
 	<li>block's title</li>
+	<li>choose the roles and groups you want to track</li>
+	<li>choose the roles able to see the block</li>
-	<li>number of days from last connection required to track users</li>
+	<li>set the number of days from last connection required to track users</li>
-	<li>alert colors via color picker</li>
-	<li>role to track</li>
 </ul>

-#Install
+It also includes a link to open the direct Moodle message dialog, allowing teachers and managers to contact the tracked users in very a fast and easy way.

+##Install

-Clone or unzip the repository inside your Moodle block folder (/var/www/moodle/blocks) or wherever your Moodle root folder is located.
+Clone or unzip the repository inside your Moodle block folder (example /var/www/moodle/blocks).

-#Miscellaneous

-The color picker use the Flexi Color Picker library <a href="https://github.com/DavidDurman/FlexiColorPicker">https://github.com/DavidDurman/FlexiColorPicker</a>